andrewblance/Thank-U-Next/README.md

 # Thank U, Next (a side scrolling shooter game)

 ## Introduction
 This repo contains the begins of code to make a side scrolling shooter/ platformer game.
 At the current moment it will not compile on a machine unless you can supply libraries for SDL2, SDL2_mixer and SDL2_image.
-On top of this the music and graphics of the game are also not included.
 Also, the makefile included is pretty specific for my machine, so good luck.

-The code is based on the book SDL Game Development by Shaun Mitchell.

 Eventually, i will add the libraries and assets required to compile this properly.